-But, 2020 also gave many of us a new outlook.
-It helped us appreciate the things we already have, and to find new ways to get things done.
+It’s the start of a new year, and a time to appreciate the things we already have, and to find new ways to live fuller, happier lives.

 1. Improve your diet